-This doesn’t only explain why prisms diffract white light into all its different colours while plane glass sheets don’t diffract light in any way.
-It also explains the curious fact that diffraction of light happens in its entirety at exit from a prism.
+This explains why prisms diffract white light into different colours while plane glass sheets don’t diffract light in any way.
+It also explains why diffraction of light happens in its entirety at exit from a prism.
 There’s no diffraction on entry.